 STDs are typically transmitted during intercourse, whether it’s vaginal, anal, or oral sex.
 But is it possible to get an STD from touching and other types of intimate contact?
 Keep reading to find out.

 Yes.
-Although a study published in The Lancet masturbates and then masturbates you without washing their hands, or if you touch yourself after masturbating them.
+Although a study published in The Lancet found that the risk of HPV transmission is low during direct hand-to-genital contact, there are other ways in which you can get HPV from touching.
+You can get HPV if your partner with HPV masturbates and then masturbates you without washing their hands, or if you touch yourself after masturbating them.

 You can also get HPV through intimate skin-to-skin contact, even without penetration.

 Yes.
-According to Planned Parenthood, but in order to make handjobs safe, you should avoid any type of intimate contact when you or your partner have active lesions.
+According to Planned Parenthood, herpes is spread during skin-to-skin contact.
+Herpes can be transmitted even when there aren’t any active outbreaks, but in order to make handjobs safe, you should avoid any type of intimate contact when you or your partner have active lesions.

 You should always use a condom if you have been diagnosed with herpes, even if you’re not having an outbreak.